-In this article I will show you how to write JPEG images in Java using ImageIO, JAI and JDeli.
+In this article, I will show you how to write JPEG images in Java.

 What is JPEG?

 JPEG stands for

 "Joint Photographic Experts Group,” and is a file format for compressed images.
-It uses lossy compression for digital images and is best for saving photographs and paintings of realistic scenes with smooth variations of tone and color (where you do not notice the missing details).
+It uses lossy or lossless compression for digital images and is best for saving photographs and paintings of realistic scenes with smooth variations of tone and color (where you do not notice the missing details).

 Because JPEG images are not limited to a certain amount of color and contain colorful, high-resolution image data, JPEG is frequently used for storing and transmitting photographic images on the Web (it is supported by all modern Internet browsers) and is one of the most common formats saved by digital cameras.
 There is a tradeoff between size and quality.

 The file name extensions for JPEG files are: